googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Determining benefits of Hinting by running the Autohinter**

-Sharpenening of horizontal strokes at smaller screen sizes on lower resolution screens is one of the main effects of modern hinting.
+Sharpening of horizontal strokes at smaller screen sizes on lower resolution screens is one of the main effects of modern hinting.
 This sharpening significantly reduces blur along key horizontal strokes, producing much clearer text at smaller sizes on-screen.

 Running the VTT Autohinter and quickly reviewing the results will give you a good impression of the big picture of how hinting will help to render the font at small screen sizes particularly in relation to the key horizontals in the Devanagari font design.
 By evaluating the initial results produced by the Autohinter, you can determine the benefits of hinting and then build on refining the hinting code.

 <img width="100%" height="100%" src="Images/BlurvSharp.png">

 **Left** Horizonal stroke un-hinted.
 After the un-hinted outline is scaled and rendered at a particular size, the result is very often a blurred line.
 **Right** Horizonal stroke hinted.
-The Autohinter uses a stragety to move the outline to a high contrast grid boundary.
+The Autohinter uses a strategy to move the outline to a high contrast grid boundary.

 Following on from this basic idea, we can now see how this hinting effect, improves the rendering overall for many of the main Devanagari glyphs.